-Banksy-funded rescue boat requires 'immediate assistance'
+Migrants on a Banksy-funded rescue boat have been transferred to another vessel

 As well as being customized for search and rescue operations, the Louise Michel is "captained and crewed by a team of rescue professionals drawn from across Europe," the boat's website added.

-It is 30 meters in length and can travel at a speed of 28 knots per hour.
+It is 30 meters (about 98 feet) in length and can travel at a speed of 28 knots per hour.